-During my recent visit to Berlin I went on a city walking tour.
+Considering going along on a Berlin city walking tour?
+Well I highly recommend it.
 Thanks to our amazing tour guide I learnt more about Berlin city in three and a half hours exploring the city than I ever did at school.

 Are walking city tours worthwhile?

-We started our walking tour at Museum Island, which is home to the Altes and Neues (old and new) museums, which we learnt were mostly saved from bombing during the war in order to try and preserve some heritage.
+We booked a spot on our free tour online in advance, and started our walking tour at Museum Island. is home to the Altes and Neues (old and new) museums, which we learnt were mostly saved from bombing during the war in order to try and preserve some heritage.

 Reminders of the World Wars